Wildfire and Guilford’s Marketing & Advancement Department Win Gold, Silver and Bronze CASE Awards

 Wildfire Recognized as Top Package Design Company on DesignRush

 Wildfire’s work for Guilford College Wins Multiple Awards at the 34th Annual Educational Ad Awards

 Wildfire client Guilford College received recognition in the 34th Annual Educational Advertising Awards with four awards, sponsored by Higher Education Marketing Report.
 This is the largest, oldest and most respected educational advertising awards competition in the country.
 More than 2,200 entries were received from more than 1,000 colleges, universities and secondary schools from all 50 states and several foreign countries.

-Guilford won a gold award for Inside Guilford, an internal campaign newsletter and a bronze award for the school’s direct mail advertising.
+Guilford won a Gold Award for Inside Guilford, an internal campaign newsletter and a Bronze Award for the school’s direct mail advertising.
 In addition, the college won two Merit Awards: one for its integrated marketing campaign that included out of home, transit displays, social media and collateral materials, and another for its billboard advertising.
-All awards were attributed to work designed by Wildfire.

 Winston-Salem, NC, – Local advertising and marketing agency Wildfire has created a partnership with Raycom Media to include rebranding and establishing the company’s long-term brand positioning.
 The new brand was rolled out at a company-wide internal meeting on December 11th and publically at the 4th Annual Raycom Media Camellia Bowl on December 16th of 2017 in Montgomery, Alabama.
 The Wildfire rebranding includes a variety of deliverables, including brand positioning, values, personality, proposition, promise, logo development, brand style guide and communication launch plan.
 The rebranding will continue to be implemented throughout 2018.